Ashwin-S-Nambiar/meme-generator/README.md

 ## 🎨 Features

 - 🖼 **Meme Template Selection** - Choose from a wide range of meme templates.
-- ✍ **Custom Text Input** - Add top and bottom text to personalize your meme.
+- ✍ **Custom Text Input** - Add text anywhere to personalize your meme.
 - ⚡ **Instant Meme Preview** - See real-time updates while editing.
 - 🌍 **API Integration** - Fetches templates dynamically from the Imgflip API.
 - 📱 **Responsive Design** - Optimized for mobile and desktop users.